wangrui24/wangrui24/_pages/about.md

   - /about.html
 ---

-I will be a PhD student in Department of Biostatistics at University of Washington this Fall.
+I am an incoming PhD student in Department of Biostatistics at University of Washington.

 Research Interests
 -----------